ganevaaaa/ganevaaaa/README.md

 I like working on projects that have real-world impact and help strengthen digital security.
 I'm always eager to collaborate, share knowledge, and keep learning from others in the field.

 *   🚀  I'm currently working on [Web vulnerability scanner](http://github.com/ganevaaaa/web-vuln-scanner)
-*   🧠  I'm learning Web application security , threat modeling (STRIDE)and security standards like ISO/IEC 27001.
+*   🧠  I'm learning Web application security , threat modeling (STRIDE)and  ISO/IEC 27001.
 *   🤝  I'm open to collaborating on Cool cybersecurity side quests, consulting-style audit projects,building  tools, or anything that breaks stuff (legally)